Disability Resources Office

 Van Hoesen Hall, Room B-33

-The Residence Life and Housing Office is responsible for the administration of the College's residence halls and apartments.
+The Residence Life and Housing Office is responsible for the administration of the university's residence halls and apartments.
 All of the residential facilities are co-educational and are staffed by professional residence hall directors and student staff.

 Student Accounts Office